 Alex acted like a big shot on the show, as if he was god’s gift to Wall Street during the days when even a monkey could make money day trading.
 Gerchik used a simple strategy that involved buying baskets of stocks premarket when the S&P gapped down.
 In 2002, the strategy stopped working and apparently Gerchik was never able to consistently make money again.
 He used the reality show’s fame as a platform to sell trading courses and has become nothing more than a snake oil salesman.
 Currently, he is the president of the Gerchik & Co, a Forex brokerage company.

-By the age of 27 Jill made enough money as a hedge fund analyst to retire, probably the most uninteresting character on the show.
+By the age of 27, Jill made enough money as a hedge fund analyst to retire, probably the most uninteresting character on the show.
+Now Jill is Principal at Vanna Asset Management.

-It turns out Laetitia (real name Nathalie Emmanuel) was actually an actress hired from Craigslist.
+It turns out Laetitia was actually an actress hired from Craigslist.
 During the show, Laetitia was a college graduate looking to start a new career as a trader.
 She worked at SMB Capital for a few weeks and then joined a Forex broker as an intern.
-It was pretty obvious from the start she didn’t have the potential to become a successful trader due to lack of confidence.
-She’s only 29 years old and still hot as hell.
-I nearly choked on my breakfast when I spotted her on Hollyoaks and more recently on a Game of Thrones as Khaleesi’s assistant.
+It was pretty obvious from the start she didn’t have the potential to become a successful trader due to a lack of confidence.
+Currently, she works as a Project Manager at IOM – UN Migration.

 This young slick Canadian ran a private equity fund called Aegis Capital.
-During the show he was looking to invest in a Caribbean Resort and Luxury helicopter service.
-Aegis Capital shutdown, so I doubt Brett is driving around in a Ferrari anymore.
-As of on now Brett is still a keen philanthropist and is a Senior Managing Director at Star Mountain Capital.
+During the show, he was looking to invest in a Caribbean Resort and Luxury helicopter service.
+Aegis Capital shut down, so I doubt Brett is driving around in a Ferrari anymore.
+Today Brett is still a keen philanthropist and CEO of Star Mountain Capital.
 Fun fact, Brett’s lawyer emailed me so I had to remove what I previously wrote about him.

 Lance Cooley + Jim Ayers